didhee/to-do-list-reactjs/README.md

 # Todo list made with React

 ## Copyright (c) 2021 Dafetta Onoriode
-## The code and media present in this repository remains an intellectual property of Okereke Chinweotito and therefore cannot be copied, modified, redistributed, sublicenced or used as a template without due permission from the author
+## The code and media present in this repository remains an intellectual property of Dafetta Onoriode and therefore cannot be copied, modified, redistributed, sublicenced or used as a template without due permission from the author

 # Getting Started with Create React App